-If you've got an interest in science and technology and enjoy helping people, consider becoming a healthcare scientist specialising in audiology
+If you're scientifically minded, have an interest in hearing and balance and enjoy helping people, consider becoming a healthcare scientist specialising in audiology

 As a healthcare scientist (also known as a clinical scientist) working in audiology, you'll assess, diagnose and manage patients who have hearing, balance and tinnitus problems.
 Your patients may include newborn babies, children, adults and elderly people.